Compare P2P lending platforms

 The existence of a liquid secondary market, the availability of safety nets and ease of use are also crucial.

-Other objective factors I take into account:
+Other objective factors I take into account when choosing the right P2P lending websites:

 - the “ethicality” of the loans